World Combat Games

 The World Combat Games (GAISF World Combat Games / SportAccord World Combat Games) is an international multi-sport event featuring combat sports and martial arts.
-The games were founded by Global Association of International Sports Federations (GAISF), now known as SportAccord, as a way of bringing various martial arts and combative sports to an international audience.
+The games were founded by the Global Association of International Sports Federations (GAISF), now known as SportAccord, as a way of bringing various martial arts and combative sports to an international audience.
 The World Combat Games are also accompanied by a cultural program that reflects the ancient traditions and values of martial arts, as well as their contribution to modern society.
 The games are recognised by the International Olympic Committee.

 In 2019, it was announced the World Combat Games would be held quadrennially.
 The host and venue for the 2027 World Combat Games has not been announced.